for-GET/README/README.md

 This GitHub organization focuses on designing abstract HTTP helpers or coding reference implementations, as described in IETF/W3C/etc specifications.

-**This is the least opinionated collection of repositories that you will find.**
+**This is one of the least opinionated collection of repositories that you will find on HTTP.**

 TODO explanations/references